exthand/Exthand.Gateway/README.md

 See above to know how much data you have to provide to this method.
 This will return a [UserRegisterResponse](https://github.com/exthand/Exthand.Gateway/blob/master/Models/UserRegisterResponse.cs) object.
+Normal case, action property should be == "OK", then you have to store the userContext property with your PSU data.
+You will need userContext for all operations, it's __important__ to store it attached to your user and be able to provide it to E/G.